Feuleur/blender-dd2-tools-suite/README.md

 ![tex_import_2.png](images/tex_import_2.png)

-Note: some texture formats, most notably BC6 (used by skyboxes) are not supported for now.
-Which texture could be loaded or not is shown in the logs of the addon, in the system console.

 To export a texture, select a single image node in the shader tab, then export it through blender's export menu.

 ![tex_export_1.png](images/tex_export_1.png)